 It would be foolish to accept any Human emotion could be one of God's: We might as well try and theorize as to what emotions water has, or worms, or the planet Earth: If it is impossible (as it seems to be) to imagine new emotions not already known to Humans, then it is very likely that any statement about the feelings of the Gods is probably wrong, unless it is based on a strict mathematical rationality.

 In Christianity the Creator of the Universe has only one son, and that one son was born on Earth in the form of a Human, and died there in order to save humans (1 Peter 3:18).
 Such a sacrifice only occurred once - not once per planet, once per intelligent species, or even once per galaxy.
 There is no saviour for anyone who isn't on Earth.
-Aside from the Creator of the Universe having a human son, but Humans were created in the image of God and the angels, together in Genesis 1:26-27 they say "Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground".
+Aside from the Creator of the Universe having a human son, Humans were created in the image of God and the angels, who in Genesis 1:26-27 say "Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground".
 This special creation of humankind must distinguish us from any race of intelligent aliens, who obviously only merely evolved into greatness.
 And in Biblical eschatology, when evil and suffering is stopped in the whole of creation, where does God place his new paradise?
 On Earth, of course (Revelations 21)!
-That's quite an endorsement of our species, from the creator of a billion billion stars!
+That's quite an endorsement of our species, from the creator of a billion billion stars.

 Is it amazing divine grace that us Humans are so blessed with the Creator's special and ultimate attention?
 Or is it an anachronism, written into our myths and religions during a time when Humanity did not yet perceive the vastness of the Universe?
 Given that Christianity fought major battles with astronomers about the Earth being the center of the world and with biologists about evolution, and lost both major battles, I would hazard a guess that when it comes to the uniqueness of the Human race in the Universe, Christianity also finds itself the wrong side of the divide between mythology and history.

 Now, in the Universe there are billions of stars and galaxies, spread out over unimaginably huge distances.
 We occupy the tiniest part of the Universe.
-It seems ridiculous to imagine that the place of Humanity in the Universe is particularly special.
+It seems ridiculous to imagine that the place of Humanity in the Universe is particularly special11.
 If God created the Universe in order to house mankind then the actual scheme put in place in ludicrously inefficient.
 Not only is the Universe awesomely massive but the vast majority of it consists of intergalactic space that is all but empty, and most of every part of known reality is completely uninhabitable for Human Beings.
 There really is very little evidence that the Universe was fine-tuned for Humans.

 Life and consciousness can be described and explained with the laws of nature and statistics, without the need for any special creation.
 Eventually, too, this point was accepted by Western and modern religion.
 However the theists then arrived at a much more modern theology: That God planned the path of evolution precisely in order to produce the Human species.
 This theory is called intelligent design or creation science.
 The response to this is statistical: In any universe, of any time, with any fundamental laws, it is likely that over a vast period of time the particles of that Universe would combine in a self-duplicating manner and evolve into life forms.
 Every Universe would create different life, it happens that on this planet the life we know is the life that evolved.
 On other planets and in different Universes, the natural laws would have resulted in different life which had evolved to be suitable for that Universe, such is the nature of evolution, biology, chemistry and statistics.
 Without God being required to explain life, homocentric religion is committing an egotistical error.